Towards Scalable Oversight via Partitioned Human Supervision: Methodology

+If $n_{\mathrm{c}}=0$, Eq.~(\ref{eq:ML}) reduces to $\widehat{A}_{\mathrm{ord}}$.
+If $n_{\mathrm{o}}=0$, it reduces to $\widehat{A}_{\mathrm{comp}}$.
+For $K=4$, one always has $\hat q\in[\tfrac{2}{3},1]$ when $A\in[0,1]$, which bounds the complementary-component variance.
 Moreover, a one-step Newton update around the truth shows that the IVW estimator with optimal fixed weights coincides with the ML estimator up to the first order\footnote{A detailed proof is provided in Appendix~\ref{app:one-step-ivw}.}, and both are statistically efficient.